reevet13/260Startup/notes.md

 2. save those changes\n
 3. choose which changes you're willing to fully commit to\n
 4. commit, meaning it saves it\n
-5. push to github, or make it official on the website
+5. push to github, or make it official on the website\n

+**AWS Setup**
+This stuff was also hard.
+Basically it sounds like I have my own personal server space that I'm kind of paying for (mostly free?) and this is where my website physically lives.